falreis/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 #### 1. Describe how you preprocessed the image data.
 What techniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
 Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)

 As a first step, I decided to reduce the noise, calculating the average pixel data for the all image and then reducing it for each pixel.
+I also divide the subtraction by the average, normalizing the image.
+The formula used was:

+*pixel = (pixel - avg(image)) / avg(image)*

 I also turn the image into grayscale, but the image started to lost the contour of the important data.
-Then I stepped back and only apply the noise reduction.
+Then I stepped back and only apply the normalization.

-Here is an example of a traffic sign image before and after the noise reduction.
+Here is an example of a traffic sign image before and after the normalization.

 ![Image before and after the noise reduction][noise_reduction]